All that international businesses should know to sell in China, eCommerce platforms, distribution, supermarkets, Regulation, China business culture.

 If today, Tmall is opening a little bit more to smaller brands with initiatives such as Tmall Oversea Fulfillment, it is still rather complex to get in and even more to get sales when competing with a brand such as loreal, Philips, Zara, etc.

 Tmall also has a platform dedicated to high-end brands: Luxury Pavilion.
 The idea behind the Tmall Luxury Pavilion is to become more attractive to big names of the luxury world such as Cartier or Kenzo.
 It’s worth noting that China is currently one of the most prolific markets when it comes to Luxury & eCommerce.
 We invite you to read our article introducing the Top eCommerce 5 platforms to sell luxury in China.
+Tmall engages to protect the intellectual property of these brands.

-Pinduoduo was founded in 2015 and has grown to be the largest e-commerce platform for Chinese consumers (surpassing Tmall users number in 2021), generating over RMB1.45 trillion gross merchandise value as of 2020 with 643 active monthly users in 2020.
+Pinduoduo was founded in 2015 and has grown to be the largest e-commerce platform for Chinese consumers (surpassing Tmall users number in 2021), generating over RMB1.45 trillion gross merchandise value as of 2020 with 643 active monthly users 2020.
 The reason behind Pinduoduo’s success is its low price.

 Pinduoduo is the main competitor of Taobao.
 This online marketplace started its journey in smaller Chinese cities where consumers typically have fewer resources and are looking for good deals, which Pinduoduo offers.